-Tracey J. Hambleton, Plein Air Painter
+Tracey J. Hambleton, Plein Air Painter (and Innkeeper!)

 In November, 2010 a trip to Provincetown inspired me to dig my paints out of storage and begin again.
 Four days of heavy wind and rain kept me inside, but the big sliding porch door allowed me a wonderful view of some scrub pine, desolate patio furniture and the storm-tossed expanse of surf and sky.
 At the end of the trip, I was hooked on the experience of painting— in particular, plein aire painting.